 Our fulltime VISP program requires a minimum English proficiency of 80 on the TOEFL (iBT)/6.5 IELTS necessary for admission.
 With each month of fulltime WESLI ESL instruction, students can expect to climb 5-6 TOEFL score points.
 Depending on your intended duration of study, students should have between a 45-70 TOEFL (iBT).

 Academics & Course Offerings

-The University of Wisconsin-Madison academic programs are ranked among the best in the nation with more than 5,000 courses taught in over 160 Academic Departments and Programs across 13 Schools and Colleges.
+The University of Wisconsin-Madison academic programs are ranked among the best in the nation with more than 5,000 courses taught in over 230 Academic areas across 13 Schools and Colleges.
 From Engineering to Anthropology or Mathematics to International Business, you are sure to find courses of interest during your time at UW-Madison.

 Participants of this program will receive in-depth academic advising from our VISP advisors to help you select courses that will be the right fit for you.